Churches/Places Of Worship

 Hearing loops take the desired speech signal straight from the basic source (the microphone) and broadcast directly to the listener’s hearing aids.
 The signal at the listener’s ears is free from distance issues, reverberation and ambient noise interference.
 The SNR is now easily +15dB or +20dB and the person’s response usually is: “I can finally hear the sermon again.” but what they are really saying is that the speech is now intelligible enough to be understood.

 Our experience is that even the most experienced and well adjusted hearing aid user is frequently surprised to find out how much better they understand the signal through a hearing loop in the church.
+Read more in an excellent article by Stephen Frazier in Sound&Communications magazine that explains why Louder is NOT better.

 "I am delighted to be able to use my hearing aids' T-coil to hear everything in the service, often with more clarity and accuracy than even those with good hearing."
 Ken Cook, Algoma Blvd United Methodist Church - Oshkosh, WI